 Some services require UCare approval.
-This approval needs to happen before, during or soon after the service is completed.
+This approval must happen before, during, or shortly after the service is completed.
 Your provider is responsible for getting approval.
-This is true for providers in UCare's network and providers out-of-network.
+This applies to both providers in and out of UCare's network.

-Pre-authorization, or pre-service review, means that before you get the service, your provider must give information to UCare and request approval.
-If pre-approval is required for a service, it will only be covered if the approval is granted.
+Pre-authorization, also known as pre-service review, is when your provider must provide information to UCare and request approval before you receive the service.
+If a service requires pre-approval, it will only be covered if the approval is granted.

-Urgent concurrent and concurrent review often occurs during a LTAC or SNF stay.
-This gives UCare an opportunity to review your care plan.
-During review, UCare will see if some of your care might need to be extended or if different care will be needed.
+Urgent concurrent and concurrent review often takes place during a stay at a Long-Term Acute Care (LTAC) or Skilled Nursing Facility (SNF).
+This allows UCare to review your care plan.
+During the review, UCare will assess whether some of your care needs to be extended or if different care will be required.

-Post-service review is needed if your doctor didn't request pre-service review.
+Post-service review is needed if your doctor did not request pre-service review.
 Your claim may have initially been denied because authorization is required for coverage.
 Your doctor should provide information to UCare for review.
 UCare's clinical team will review your care plan to make sure you get the coverage you are entitled to as a UCare member.

-To make a coverage decision, UCare's clinical team evaluates if the service is medically necessary, appropriate and effective for your needs.
+To make a coverage decision, UCare's clinical team assesses if the service is medically necessary, appropriate and effective for your needs.

 If we deny a request made by you or your doctor, you or your doctor may appeal our decision.
-When you file an appeal, you or your doctor may submit additional documentation.
-Doctors review appeal requests against current medical evidence and your benefit plan.
-If we deny your appeal, you will be given information on how to file a second level appeal.
+When filing an appeal, you or your doctor may submit additional documentation.
+Appeal requests are reviewed by doctors against current medical evidence and your benefit plan.
+If your appeal is denied, you will get information on how to file a second-level appeal.